ReedOcean-RainCity/ML_Learning_Reposit/readme.md

 		<!--- 			spacer element				--->
 		<p>There are many tasks in the world of robotics where machine leanring is useful and can be applied.
 In this case, an algorithm like mine,
-		with a major boost to its compute time, can be helpul when we need a robot to be able to make use of a maleable algorithm that can apply for different tasks, but we don't need the algorith to be too complex or precise. </p>
+		with a major boost to its compute time, can be helpul when we need a robot to be able to make use of a maleable algorithm that can apply for different tasks, but we don't need the algorith to be too complex or precise.
+Supervised learning in particular, can be used when we want robots to be able to identify specific, known, objects, when we want our robot to be able to predict</p>
 	</body>
 </html>